Generalised polynomials and integer powers: Generalised maps

-Our long term goal is to use the theorem mentioned above to represent the characteristic function of the set $E$ appearing in Theorem \ref{thm:A}.
+Our long term strategy is to use Theorem \ref{thm:Leibman} mentioned above to represent the characteristic function of the set $E$ appearing in Theorem \ref{thm:A}.
+This will ultimately allow us to deduce Theorem \ref{thm:A} from a recurrence statement for generalised monomials.
 Because the constructions we plan to carry out depend on the index set $\cD$ and the grading $d_\bullet$, we accept the following convention. }